In the Realms of the Unreal (film)

 In the Realms of the Unreal is a 2004 American documentary film written and directed by Jessica Yu about American outsider artist Henry Darger (1892–1973).

 Summary

 An obscure janitor during his life, Henry Darger is known for the posthumous discovery of his elaborate 15,145-page fantasy manuscript entitled The Story of the Vivian Girls, in What is Known as the Realms of the Unreal, of the Glandeco-Angelinnian War Storm, Caused by the Child Slave Rebellion, along with several hundred watercolor paintings, collages and other drawings illustrating the story.

 Content

 The film's style is atypical of a documentary.
 Because there are only three known photographs of Darger, and because of his reclusive lifestyle, the film is mostly a narrated biographical account, accompanied by animated versions of events from his magnum opus, which is also surveyed in detail.
 Interviews with his few neighbors and other acquaintances are included.
-The film's use of a child actor as its narrator is also unconventional - Dakota Fanning was only seven years old when she narrated the film.
+The film's narrator Dakota Fanning was 10 years old when she narrated the film.